goblimey/ntripcaster/README.md

-For somebody like a sureveyor working in the Oil and Gas sector, this makes a lot of sense: wherever you are in the world, your device will receive some sort of correction data making it more accurate than it would be otherwise, and in places like Western Europe, it wlll be accurate to within a few centimetres.
+For somebody like a sureveyor working in the Oil and Gas sector, this makes a lot of sense: wherever you are in the world, your device will receive some sort of correction data, making it more accurate than it would be otherwise.
+In places like Western Europe, it wlll be accurate to within a few centimetres.

+For a surveyor working for the local government, or a field archaeologist, those services may be too expensive, and running their own base station is more feasible.
+Even better,
+they might be able to use somebody else's base station and only need buy a $300 rover.

-There are also free NTRIP services such as BKG's own network and rtk2go.com, provided by SNIP.com, a company that makes and sells commercial NTRIP software.
+There are free NTRIP services such as BKG's own network and rtk2go.com, provided by snip.com, a company that makes and sells commercial NTRIP software.
 The free services are very limited, with just a few base stations scattered over large distances.
-For example, my nearest BKG mountpoint is at Herstmonceaux, about 60 Km away.
+For example, my nearest BKG mountpoint is at Herstmonceaux.
 If I lived in Brighton or Eastbourne, that would be great, but I don't.
+I'm about 60 Km away.
+The corrections are useful at that distance, but running my own base station is better.

+The rtk2go.com NTRIP service allows you to connect your own base station and share its corrections with other people.
+Unfortunately,
+a lot of the base station owners (in the UK at least) seem to switch them off when they are not using them.
+Also, the service is only free now while it's in beta test.
+The providers (snip.com) say that they plan to charge for it eventually.

 ## NTRIP on a Budget
 In the past,
-GNSS devices that could create a useful NTRIP service were expensive, but recently that's changed.
+GNSS devices that could produce NTRIP corrections were expensive, but recently that's changed.

 Emlid sell a ready-made device the Reach RS+ for $800.